epiforecasts/covidregionaldata/README.md

 ### Sub-national data

-We currently have functions to extract sub-national level data for 11 countries.
+We have several functions to extract sub-national level data by country.
 These are typically at the admin-1 level, the largest regions available.
 We are also working on joining the data to standard georeferencing codes to allow easy mapping.

-For most countries, subnational cases can be extracted by using the following:

-* ```NCoVUtils::get_[country]_regional_cases()```

-But exceptions are given  below.

 Currently we include functions for sub-national data in the following countries: